iaretechnician/barebones-masterserver-wiki/Custom-modules.md

 ### Creating a basic module

 To create a module, you'll need to create a new script which extends `ServerModuleBehaviour`.
 You should also override the `Initialize` method.

+This script should then be added to a new game object, which is a child of `Master Server` game object.

+ℹ️ It doesn't have to be the child of Master Server object, as long as `LookInChildrenOnly` is set to false on Master Server object (int the inspector)

 Here's an example of the most basic module you can have:

 ``` C#
 using Barebones.MasterServer;